conda/conda/docs/source/user-guide/tasks/manage-pkgs.rst

    example it is the "pandas" channel.

 #.
 Now that you know the channel name, use the ``conda install``
-   command to install the package.In your Terminal window or an Anaconda Prompt,
+   command to install the package.
+In your Terminal window or an Anaconda Prompt,
    run:

    .. code::